bunsenmcdubbs/bunsenmcdubbs.github.io/_drafts/journal4.md

 less), the estimate wanders back towards the raw GPS again and then the trust returns to normal.

+The location estimates are published by the localization node.

 ## Navigation: PID control

+The navigation node is really just a steering program.
+Its main job is to point the car in the direction of the next waypoint.
+It does this by taking the difference in current position and target position in the x and y direction and taking the arctan.

+Simple trigonometry gives us the angle of the line drawn between current position and target position.
+The `arctan2` function is extremely convienent for this purpose.
+Rather than the semi-ambiguous `arctan` function, `arctan2` takes 2 arguments (y and x) so it knows what quadrant the answer should be in and shifts the radian answer to match.
+I used this function in the localization node as well to find the current heading from estimate to estimate.

+Knowing both the desired heading and the current heading, I take the difference and send that to the PID controller.
+Just turning the car's "steering wheel" to point directly at the target doesn't actually work (just think about doing that in real life) because it will result in an extremely wobbly and aggressive steering strategy.
+Instead the difference (aka the amount I have to turn the steering wheel from 0/straight forward) is multiplied by a constant (0 to 1) to scale down the "severity" of the steering and allow for a more sane and smooth drive.
+By taking a proportion of the actual difference, that was the "P" of "PID" control.

+Sometimes just a proportional control isn't enough.
+Imagine driving and unfamiliar car.
+You don't know how tight the steering is.
+Exactly how far do you have to turn the wheel for the car to make that 90 degree turn?
+My program doesn't know this either.
+That's where the derivative ("D" of "PID") comes in.
+By taking the rate of change of heading, we can add that to the P part to make a "PD" controller.
+The "I" is for integral and I won't be using it for right now.